Skip to main content Skip to footer

 Use case:

-Help Scout empowers customer support teams to deliver personalized, human-centered service through a shared inbox that emphasizes conversations and customer context over traditional ticketing systems.
+Help Scout empowers customer support teams to deliver personalized, human-centered service through a shared inbox that emphasizes conversations and customer context over traditional support ticketing systems.

 Key features: